KxSystems/docs-v1/docs/wp/data-visualization/data-visualization.md

   };
 ```

-This can then be added to the list of predefined values in the
+Then `all` can be added to the list of predefined values in Tableau’s
-definition of Category in Tableau.
+definition of Category:

 ![](img/image11.png)